Colorado club shooting survivor: ''I want to be resilient'' | Law-Order

 He said that after the 2016 Pulse gay nightclub shooting in Florida, which killed 49 people, Sanders thought about what he would do if something similar happened at Club Q — but he never dreamed it would become reality.

 “I'm smiling now because I am happy to be alive,” Sanders said.
 “I dodged a major event in my life and came through it, and that's part of who I am as a survivor.”
-Sanders knew many of the victims, including the “door lady” and the two bartenders who died.
+Sanders knew many of the victims, including the “door lady” and two bartenders who died.
 Sanders said that after the shooting, people who weren't hit were helping each other “just like a family would do.”
-Sanders said he felt amazed that he could sit up and walk, and also “that I'm alive — because the two bartenders were right to the right of me that were killed.”
 Sanders said the shot to his back missed vital organs but broke a rib.
 He said he now has a concave wound in his back and will need skin grafts.
 Sanders was also shot in the thigh, and said “that was the most blood.”
 “I think this incident underlines the fact that LGBT people need to be loved,” Sanders said.

+For Slaugh, Club Q was a place where he felt safe after coming out as gay at age 24.
+It was where he met his partner, Jancarlos Del Valle, eight months ago, and it was where they took his sister, Charlene, on Saturday night to cheer her up from a recent breakup, as well as the death of their mother from COVID-19 a year ago.

+Slaugh said that after the gunman was subdued, the club instantly became a community again.
+Patrons grabbed paper towels to try to stop bleeding wounds.
+One man told Slaugh he would be OK and kissed him on the forehead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)